Cybersayak/Backend-Developer-Roadmap/50 NodeJs API 0-100/README.md

-Here’s a list of 50 Node.js and Express project ideas designed to improve your backend development skills.
+Here’s a list of 50 Node.js Assignment designed to improve your backend development skills.
-This list starts with beginner-level projects and progresses to advanced ones to give you a full stack of skills by the end.

 ### Beginner-Level Projects